tnahs/readstor/book/src/00-intro/02-options.md

 Set a custom databases directory.

-This can be useful when running ReadStor on on databases backed-up with the [`backup`][backup] command.
+This can be useful when running ReadStor on databases backed-up with the [`backup`][backup] command.
 The output structure the [`backup`][backup] command creates is identical to the required databases directory structure.